nithin-bharadwaj-369-NEU/INFO7255-demos/README.md

 # MediPlan Manager

-MediPlan Manager is a state-of-the-art medical plan management application, intricately designed to revolutionize system performance, data flow, and security measures within the healthcare sector.
-Leveraging the power of Spring Boot 3, Redis Cache, RabbitMQ, and OAuth 2.0 authentication via Keycloak, this application assures accelerated responsiveness and fortified security.
+MediPlan Manager is a medical plan management application intricately designed to enhance system performance, transparency in data flow, and uphold security measures within the healthcare sector.
+By leveraging the power of Spring Boot 3, Redis Cache, RabbitMQ, and OAuth 2.0 authentication via Keycloak, this application provides fortified security with the application able to scale in a distributed environment.
+A notable feature of this application is its adherence to HIPAA compliance standards, prioritizing the confidentiality and security of health information.

 ## Features